-Construction works on New Parliament Building in Zimbabwe ahead of schedule
+Construction of Parliament Building in Zimbabwe ahead of schedule

 Zimbabwe is constructing a US$140 million six-storey parliament building on Mount Hampden, about 18km northwest of Harare.
 The new parliament building will replace the current 100-seat building which is now considered to be too small to accommodate the country’s 350 legislators.